Update Bouncer

 - DD_SECURITY_VERIFY_SIGNATURES=true

-- DD_SECURITY_COSIGN_IDENTITY=https://github.com/CodesWhat/drydock/.github/workflows/release.yml@refs/tags/*
+- DD_SECURITY_COSIGN_IDENTITY=https://github.com/CodesWhat/drydock/.github/workflows/release-cut.yml@refs/heads/main

 - DD_SECURITY_COSIGN_ISSUER=https://token.actions.githubusercontent.com